Youngzt998/CompCertDev/oopsla-artifact-doc.md

    ```

 ## Run
-After the above step, there are two binaries generated for each input benchmark, e.g., `2mm.pluto.base` and `2mm.pluto.sche`, respectively corresponding to the baseline version CompCert 3.13.1 and our version with instruction scheduling for a RISC-V in-order processor.
+After the above step, there are two binaries generated for each input benchmark, e.g., `2mm.pluto.base` and `2mm.pluto.sche` for `2mm.pluto.kernel.c` benchmark, respectively corresponding to the baseline version CompCert 3.13.1 and our version with instruction scheduling for a RISC-V in-order processor.
 ```shell
    ./2mm.pluto.base >& 2mm_base_output.txt
    ./2mm.pluto.sche >& 2mm_sche_output.txt